shubhamtaywade82/algo_trading_api/CleanUp.md

 Command Classes

 CancelOrderCommand, ModifyOrderCommand, PlaceOrderCommand:
-These can be absorbed into Managers::Orders as methods since they are not complex enough to need separate classes.
+These can be absorbed into Managers::Orders::Processor as methods since they are not complex enough to need separate classes.
 Decorators

 PositionDecorator is empty.
 Remove unless intended for future use.